poypoyan/funcwords-gh-actions/README.md

 # funcwords-gh-actions
 Github Actions config for Funcwords project + a tutorial

 **Update:** I now prefer manually running a local Bash script after `git push`, because the "deployment" just involves running a `git pull` in the server, then rebuilding and restarting Docker.
-So the steps to follow are the one below and then skip to [Setup Personal Access Token (PAT)](#setup-personal-access-token-pat).
+So the new first step to follow is the one below, and then skip to [Setup Personal Access Token (PAT)](#setup-personal-access-token-pat).

-## Add Local Bash Script for "Deployment"
+## A Local Bash Script for "Deployment"
-In the .git folder of a local clone of the production repository (e.g. `funcwords-prod`), create the `pass.txt` containing the SSH password, and [post-push.sh](https://github.com/poypoyan/funcwords-scripts/blob/main/post-push.sh) with the variables populated.
+In the .git folder of a local clone of the production repository (e.g. `funcwords-prod`), create the `pass.txt` containing the SSH password, and the [post-push.sh](https://github.com/poypoyan/funcwords-scripts/blob/main/post-push.sh) with the variables populated.
 Don't forget to `chmod +x post-push.sh`.

 Now after running `git push`, just run the Bash script to perform the deployment.